Retirement Planning Tips That Also Boost Longevity, According To Experts

 Plan for lower mobility and home upgrades

 As you age, the potential for limited mobility to throw a wrench into your retirement plans increases, particularly if you fail to plan for it.
-The cost of aging in place for seniors who need to modify their homes — think stair lifts, walk-in showers and bathtubs, accessibility ramps and wider doorways — can be affected by where you live, the amount of work required, cost of materials and layout of your home.
-For instance, as per Homeguide, the installation of an accessibility ramp for a wheelchair could cost anywhere from $1,000 to $6,000 for a permanent installation, with the average cost of a bathroom modification, according to Matin Real Estate, rising as high as $25,000.
+The cost of aging for seniors who need to modify their homes — with changes like stair lifts, walk-in showers and bathtubs, accessibility ramps, and wider doorways — can be affected by geographic location, the amount of work required, the cost of materials, and even the layout of a home.
+For instance, as per Homeguide, the installation of an accessibility ramp for a wheelchair can cost, on average, anywhere from $1,000 to $6,000 for permanent installation, with bathroom modifications rising as high as $25,000, according to Matin Real Estate.

 Acknowledging the possibility of these expenses and costing them into your retirement planning earlier can better prepare you for them, as can having a decent emergency fund.
 There is also financial help supported by the Americans With Disabilities Act (ADA) that can help with home modification costs.
-Federal grants like the Single Family Housing Repair Loans & Grants program offer loans of up to $40,000 "to repair, improve or modernize homes or remove health and safety hazards," and up to $10,000 in grants toward the same purpose.
-Home modifications are one of the best ways to use a military discount according to the U.S. Department of Veteran Affairs, thanks Special Home Adaptation (SAH) and Specially Adapted Housing (SAH) grants offering up to $24,405 and $121,812 respectively.
+Federal grants like the Single Family Housing Repair Loans & Grants program offer loans of up to $40,000 to modernize homes and remove safety hazards, and grants up to $10,000 toward the same purpose.
+Home modifications are one of the best ways to use a military discount according to the U.S. Department of Veteran Affairs, thanks to Special Home Adaptation (SAH) and Specially Adapted Housing (SAH) grants offering up to $24,405 and $121,812 respectively.

 Have a community

-A six-year study conducted by the National Poll on Healthy Aging via the University of Michigan Michigan Medicine found 33% of older adults in 2024 experienced loneliness or social isolation.
+A 2024 study conducted by the National Poll on Healthy Aging via the University of Michigan Michigan Medicine found that 33% of older adults experienced loneliness or social isolation.
 This is significant for your wallet since this can lead to cognitive decline, heart disease, or even mortality in older populations.
-According to a Place for Mom, the cost of 24-hour memory care can climb as high as $24,024 per month, with 44 hours of memory care per week adding up to around $6,292 per month.
-As such, community isn't just essential to your mental and physical health, but also to your retirement savings.
+According to a Place for Mom, the cost of 24-hour memory care can climb as high as $24,024 per month, while full-time (44 hours) of memory care per week can add up to around $6,292 per month.
+As such, community isn't just essential to your mental and physical health, but also for your retirement savings.

-According to the American Senior's Housing Association (ASHA) via SeniorStar, there are financial advantages as well as health benefits to living in a retirement community versus aging at home.
-As per the ASHA study, the average cost of independent living is actually more affordable than aging at home.
-For instance, this Florida community is one of the best places to retire if you don't have savings, and is demonstrative of the importance and benefits — where both financial and physical longevity are concerned — of having a community.
-Just be sure to do your research so you don't end up looking at overpriced retirement communities that will only diminish your retirement savings
+According to the American Senior's Housing Association (ASHA) via SeniorStar, there can be potential financial advantages, as well as health benefits, to living in a retirement community versus aging at home.
+Just be sure to do your research so you don't end up looking at overpriced retirement communities that will only diminish your retirement savings.

 Live where your money takes your further

-According to the Social Security Administration Elder Index via AARP, there are 10 states where the average Social Security retirement benefit covers anywhere from 84% to almost 91% of basic monthly expenses.
+According to the Social Security Administration Elder Index, via AARP, there are 10 states where the average Social Security retirement benefit covers anywhere from 84% to almost 91% of basic monthly expenses.
 In order from lowest to highest percentage of monthly coverage, they are North Carolina, Arizona, Delaware, Michigan, Iowa, South Carolina, Tennessee, Alabama, West Virginia, and Indiana.
-Within some of these states, you'll find cities where retirees can live on Social Security alone, which makes retirement planning for longevity's sake a lot easier.
+Within some of these states, you can even find cities where retirees can live on Social Security alone.

-This matters because, as demonstrated by Urban Institute data covering 2000 to 2023, 21% of seniors 75 years old and over spent over 50% of their income on housing costs in 2023.
+This matters because, per an Urban Institute analysis of U.S. Census American Community Survey data, 21% of seniors 75 years and over spent over 50% of their income on housing costs in 2023.
 For those 65 to 74 years old, it was 17%.
-A trifecta of lower housing stock, affordability and access to housing have only exacerbated the problem.
-Over the past 20 years, the amount of seniors spending over half their income on housing has grown from 5.2 million to 11.7 million according to the Urban Institute's American Community Survey.
-That's also led to a higher share of unhoused seniors, with the percentage of seniors experiencing homelessness rising 37% between 2019 and 2022.
-So common sense dictates, if planning for retirement with longevity in mind, stay away from the most expensive cities to buy a house in the U.S., and instead focus on where your money will take you further.
+A trifecta of lower housing stock, affordability, and access to housing have only exacerbated the problem.
+Plus, over the past 20 years, the amount of seniors spending over half their income on housing has grown from 5.2 million to 11.7 million.
+This has also led to a higher share of unhoused seniors, with the percentage of seniors experiencing homelessness rising 37% between 2019 and 2022.
+If planning for retirement with longevity in mind, stay away from the most expensive cities to buy a house in the U.S., and instead focus on where your money will take you further.

 Insure your retirement

-While there are a number of insurance products that aren't worth your money, long-term care insurance may not be one of them.
-According to the 2024 Genworth Cost of Care study, the national median cost of in-home care worked out to $77,792 per year, or around $6,483 per month.
-The national median cost of 24-hour nursing home care was an even steeper $127,750 per year.
-At roughly $10,646 per month, it's important to know that long-term care in a nursing home is generally one of those costs that Medicare won't cover for seniors.
-Along with longevity, comes the possibility of illnesses that can not only drastically impair lifestyle, mobility, or cognitive ability, but also, your retirement savings.
-Like all insurance plans, it's up to you to ensure that your policy covers all the bases as not all insurance products include long-term care either.
-CNBC compiled a helpful list of the best long-term care insurance companies for November 2025, just beware that some have age limits of between 69 and 79 years old.
+While there are a number of insurance products that aren't worth your money, long-term care insurance could be worth it.
+According to Genworth, the national median cost of in-home care in 2024 worked out to $77,792 per year, or around $6,483 per month.
+The national median cost of 24-hour nursing home care was an even steeper at $127,750 per year.
+At roughly $10,646 per month, it's important to also realize that long-term care in a nursing home is generally one of those costs that Medicare won't cover for seniors.
+Along with longevity comes the possibility of illnesses that can not only drastically impair lifestyle, mobility, or cognitive ability but also your retirement savings.
+Like all insurance plans, it's up to you to ensure that your policy covers your bases, especially since not all insurance products include long-term care.

-Although Medicaid may offer a lifeline if you qualify for aid — it's one of the key differences between Medicare and Medicaid — even in those circumstances, the long term care nursing home must be willing to accept Medicaid as a first payer.
-As per a May 2025 release by the Kaiser Family Foundation (KFF), Medicaid only covered around 44% of long-term nursing care costs in 2023.
+Although Medicaid may offer a lifeline if you qualify for aid — it's one of the key differences between Medicare and Medicaid — it still requires that the long term care facility is willing to accept Medicaid as a first payer.
+However, per a May 2025 release by the Kaiser Family Foundation (KFF), Medicaid only covered around 44% of long-term nursing care costs in a facility in 2023, and 69% of home care.

 Downsize your vehicle ownership

-It may not seem relative to longevity, financial or otherwise, especially considering the cost of car insurance in your retirement years, but doing this can save you money and might add years to your life.
-According to the U.S. Centers for Disease Control and Prevention (CDC) report released January 2025, over 740 older adults are injured in car accidents every year, and of those people, 25 don't survive.
-Statistically, people over 70 years old have lower crash survival rates per 1,000 crashes than drivers 35 to 54 years old.
-That's a direct correlation where longevity is concerned, especially if you own more than one vehicle in your household.
+Your car may not seem relative to longevity, financial or otherwise, especially considering the cost of car insurance in your retirement years, but downsizing can save you money and might even add years to your life.
+According to a January 2025 U.S. Centers for Disease Control and Prevention (CDC) report, over 740 older adults are injured in car accidents every year.
+Of those people, 25 don't survive.
+Statistically, people over 70 years old have lower car crash survival rates per 1,000 crashes than drivers ages 35 to 54 do.
+That's a direct correlation where longevity is concerned.

-If that's not enough of a reason to sell a second vehicle before retirement, perhaps the thought of it costing you double the money in fuel and maintenance,along with possibly shortening your lifespan, might.
+If that's not enough of a reason to sell a second vehicle before retirement, perhaps the thought of it costing you double the money in fuel and maintenance might.
 According to Consumer Affairs, the average cost of maintaining a vehicle in the U.S. is around $900 per year.
-Where repairs are concerned, something like axle repair could cost you $250, while something more complex like an engine replacement or electric vehicle battery replacement could cost you in the ballpark of $10,000 to $18,000, respectively.
-According to Mach 1 Services, the average driver spends around $2,000 per year on fuel, with variations depending on your state and city.
-Ditch one of your vehicles and turn that expense into savings.
-Better yet, put the money into investment opportunities that make better financial sense for retirees
+Plus, according to Mach 1 Services, the average driver spends around $2,000 per year on fuel, depending on your geographic location.
+Ditching one of your vehicles can turn that expense into savings, or the ability to put the money into investment opportunities that make financial sense for retirees.